 - Hold the grinder in your hand and quickly turn it on and off, followed by treats.
 This will help get your dog used to the sound of the grinder, which can be frightening at first.
 Repeat until your dog no longer feels startled by the noise.

-- Slowly increase the time you leave the grinder on and reward.
+- Slowly increase the amount of time you leave the grinder on and reward.

 - Turn the grinder on.
 Briefly tap your dog’s nail and reward.